CiscoDevNet/terraform-provider-intersight/website/docs/d/equipment_psu.html.markdown

 * `sku`:(string) This field identifies the Stockkeeping Unit for this Power Supply.
 * `vendor`:(string) This field identifies the vendor of the given component.
 * `vid`:(string) This field identifies the Vendor ID for this Power Supply Unit.
-* `voltage`:(string) This field is used to indicate the Voltage for this Power Supply.
+* `voltage`:(string) This field is used to indicate the voltage state for this Power Supply.